smdesai/Plaid/README.md

 **Fast, elegant semantic search powered by ColBERT embeddings and optimized indexing.**

-Plaid Swift is a native Swift implementation of the Plaid indexing and search system, bringing high-performance semantic search to iOS and macOS applications.
-Built on MLX for efficient tensor operations and CoreML for on-device embeddings, it enables powerful neural search capabilities without external dependencies.
+Plaid Swift brings high-performance semantic search to iOS and macOS applications.
+The vector engine is the Rust [`next-plaid`](https://github.com/smdesai/next-plaid) implementation, linked in as a prebuilt UniFFI XCFramework (`NextPlaidFFI.xcframework`); embedding and tokenization stay in Swift, running on-device via CoreML.
+This split keeps indexing and search fast and memory-bounded while the encoder runs on the Apple Neural Engine / GPU.

 ## Features